Battle of Vercors

 The Battle of Vercors in July and August 1944 was between a rural group of the French Forces of the Interior (FFI) [maquis] and the armed forces of Nazi Germany which had occupied France since 1940 in the Second World War.

 The maquis used the prominent scenic plateau known as the Massif du Vercors (Vercors Plateau) as a refuge.
-Initially, the maquis carried out only sabotage and partisan operations against the Germans.
-However, after the Normandy Invasion of 6 June 1944, the leadership of an army of about 4,000 maquis declared the Free Republic of Vercors and attempted to create a conventional army to oppose the German occupation.
+The maquis carried out sabotage and partisan operations against the Germans.
+After the Normandy Invasion of 6 June 1944, the leadership of a force of about 4,000 maquis declared the Free Republic of Vercors and attempted to create a conventional army to oppose the German occupation.

-The allies supported the maquis with parachute drops of weapons and by supplying teams of advisors and trainers but the uprising was premature.
-In July 1944, as many as 10,000 German soldiers invaded the massif and killed more than 600 of the maquisards and 200 civilians.
-It was Germany's largest anti-partisan operation in Western Europe of the war.
-In August 1944, shortly after the battle for the Vercors, the area was liberated from German control by the American Army and the FFI.
+The Allies supported the maquis with parachute drops of weapons and by supplying teams of advisors and trainers but the uprising was premature.
+In July 1944, up to 10,000 German soldiers invaded the massif and killed more than 600 maquisards and 200 civilians.
+It was Germany's largest anti-partisan operation in Western Europe.
+In August 1944, shortly after the battle for the Vercors, the area was liberated from German control by the Americans and the FFI.